 In order to complete your declaration of compliance, you’ll need the letter code provided by The Pensions Regulator and your PAYE reference.
 The letter code is a 10 digit reference number beginning with the number one, which you can find on all correspondence that you’ve received from The Pensions Regulator.

 Your PAYE reference should also be featured on any correspondence from The Pensions Regulator, as well as on the letter you received from HMRC when you first registered as an employer and on your payroll software.

 The Pensions Regulator provides a complete list of the information that you’re required to give (PDF 0.54MB)

 When to complete the declaration

-Although it’s a good idea to start filling in your declaration of compliance before your staging date, it can only be fully completed after your staging date, because you’ll need to give The Pensions Regulator an accurate picture of every single person in your employment on your staging date.
+Although it’s a good idea to start filling in your declaration of compliance before your auto-enrolment duties begin, it can only be fully completed after your duties begin, because you’ll need to give The Pension Regulator an accurate picture of every single person in your employment on the day they start.

 If you’ve decided to use postponement, you’ll need to wait until the end of the postponement period before you submit your declaration of compliance.
 This is because you need to have assessed your workforce and auto-enrolled the relevant workers before the declaration of compliance can be completed.
 As a result, this might mean there’s only a short period in which your declaration can be completed.

 Auto enrolment doesn’t have to be challenging.
 We’ve got all the information you need to get up and running with your workplace pension scheme.